CharmedSatyr/personal-website/README.md

 Add a blog!
 Possible entries:

 - How I learned to code
 - Figuring out what's next? - Why I quit my last job, what I'm doing next.
+(I don't want it to be, "I did X for a while so I could transition to Y".
+I want to do the thing now.)
 - How I lost 100 pounds\*